-The voice of one crying in the wilderness: Prepare the way of the Lord, make straight the paths of our God.
-The prophecy makes clear that it is to be fulfilled, not in Jerusalem but in the wilderness: it is there that the glory of the Lord is to appear, and God’s salvation is to be made known to all mankind.
+The voice of one crying in the wilderness: Prepare the way of the Lord, make straight the paths of our God [Isaiah 40:3].
+The prophecy makes clear that it is to be fulfilled, not in Jerusalem but in the wilderness.
+It is there that the glory of the Lord is to appear, and God’s salvation is to be made known to all mankind.

 It was in the wilderness that God’s saving presence was proclaimed by John the Baptist, and there that God’s salvation was seen.
-The words of this prophecy were fulfilled when Christ and his glory were made manifest to all: after his baptism the heavens opened, and the Holy Spirit in the form of a dove rested on him, and the Father’s voice was heard, bearing witness to the Son: This is my beloved Son, listen to him.
+The words of this prophecy were fulfilled when Christ and his glory were made manifest to all.
+After his baptism, the heavens opened and the Holy Spirit in the form of a dove rested on him.
+Then the Father’s voice was heard, bearing witness to the Son: This is my beloved Son, listen to him.

 What does Zion mean if not the city previously called Jerusalem?
 This is the mountain referred to in that passage from Scripture: Here is mount Zion, where you dwelt.
 The Apostle says: You have come to mount Zion.
 Does not this refer to the company of the apostles, chosen from the former people of the circumcision?

-This excerpt from Eusebius of Caesarea’s commentary on Isaiah is used in the Roman Catholic Office of readings for the second (2nd) Sunday of Advent with the accompanying biblical reading taken from the prophet Isaiah, 22:8b-23.
-It focuses on the role of St. John the Baptist coming to prepare the way of the Lord Jesus Christ.
+This excerpt from Eusebius of Caesarea’s commentary on Isaiah (Cap.
+40 : PG 24, 366-367) is used in the Roman Office of readings for the second (2nd) Sunday of Advent.
+The accompanying biblical reading is taken from the prophet Isaiah, 22:8b-23.
+It focuses on the role of St. John the Baptist as a voice crying out in the wilderness, coming to prepare the way of the Lord Jesus Christ.